-Easy Snickerdoodle Cookies with the perfect cinnamon sugar coating, these are the perfect amount of chewy for your nostalgic snickerdoodle memories.
+Easy Snickerdoodle Cookies with the perfect cinnamon sugar coating are the perfect amount of chewy for your nostalgic snickerdoodle memories.

-We love classic cookie flavors on the site include Chocolate Chip Cookies, Oatmeal Raisin Cookies and my personal favorite cookies, Peanut Butter Cookies.
+Popular classic cookie flavors on the site include Chocolate Chip Cookies, Oatmeal Raisin Cookies and a family favorite, Peanut Butter Cookies.
 This is the best Snickerdoodle Cookie recipe ever!

-Snickerdoodle Cookies are the ultimate classic cookie.
-Like a sugar cookie with a tang (thanks to the cream of tartar) and then of course there is the delicious cinnamon sugar that the cookies are rolled in before baking.
+Snickerdoodle Cookies are the ultimate classic Cookie Recipe.
+Like a Sugar Cookie with a tang (thanks to the cream of tartar) and then of course there is the delicious cinnamon sugar that the cookies are rolled in before baking.
 The cookies may not with the award for the prettiest on your Christmas Cookie Exchange plate, but they will certainly be one of the first to disappear!

-Cream of Tartar is used in snickerdoodles and it is actually the key difference between sugar cookies and snickerdoodles.
+The key difference between sugar cookies and snickerdoodles is actually the cream of tartar used in snickerdoodles.
 Cream of tartar inhibits sugar crystallization which creates the chewier, puffier and softer texture of the snickerdoodle cookie and is a non negotiable ingredient in this recipe.

-Because we have the cinnamon sugar flavor on the outside and the additional tang of flavor that comes from the cream of tartar you don’t actually need to add any vanilla extract to this recipe.
+Because there is the cinnamon sugar flavor on the outside and the additional tang of flavor that comes from the cream of tartar, you don’t actually need to add any vanilla extract to this recipe.
 It would just muddle the flavors of the cookie.
-As always I suggest the first time you make this recipe you follow the recipe as written, the next time you make it you can experiment with vanilla extract, or even use a bit of ground nutmeg, some white chocolate chips, or any other mix-ins you want to add to these classic snickerdoodles.’
+These Snickerdoodle Cookies taste amazing just as the recipe is written, but can always experiment with vanilla extract, or even use a bit of ground nutmeg, some white chocolate chips, or any other mix-ins you want to add to these classic snickerdoodles.

 If you love snickerdoodles another recipe that is really similar you may also love would be my Brown Sugar Cookies which also are like chewy snickerdoodles but they have a more caramel-like flavor than these buttery cookies, the difference of course being they’re primarily made with brown sugar while these are made with only white sugar.

-Watch Snickerdoodles closely because the cinnamon sugar mixture they are rolled in will give the illusion of browning.
-Since you won’t be able to see the color of the cookie as clearly watch for the shiny color in the middle of the cookie.
-When it looks slightly set, immediately remove as we are looking for these cookies to stay chewy.
+- How do I know if snickerdoodles are done?
+Watch Snickerdoodle Cookies closely because the cinnamon sugar mixture they are rolled in will give the illusion of browning.
+Since you won’t be able to see the color of the cookie as clearly, watch for the shiny color in the middle of the cookie.
+When it looks slightly set, immediately remove as you are looking for these cookies to stay chewy.

-- I like to use unsalted butter to make cookies so I can decide how much salt to add.
+- Use unsalted butter to make cookies so you can decide how much salt to add.
 If you do use salted butter, omit the teaspoon of salt from the recipe.

 - Line your cookie sheet with parchment paper to prevent the cookies from sticking when baked.